 Points do NOT transfer instantly: unlike Ultimate Rewards points, which transfer pretty much instantly to United, Hyatt and British Airways, or even AMEX Membership Rewards points, which transfer almost instantly to Aeroplan, British Airways and Delta, Starwood points usually take a few days.
 This means that you're usually not able to hold an award long enough for Starwood points to appear in your account; you instead have to transfer Starwood points with the goal of booking in the program once you see your desired availability.

 Ok, now on to what I view as the best airline miles transfer partners:

 I'd be the first to agree that if you have a ton of AMEX Membership Rewards points, it's better to transfer those to Singapore's KrisFlyer program instead of Starwood points, which are worth more than Membership Rewards points and harder to earn a lot of.
-That said, I still view a transfer to KrisFlyer as one of the best airline redemption options for Starwood points, because it 1) Gives you that built in 25% bonus; 2) You get access to Singapore First Class award inventory, which you don't normally get using United or other Star Alliance partners; and 3) Singapore KrisFlyer's Saver Awards, coupled with the 15% discount for booking online, make it a no-brainer to use KrisFlyer miles when redeeming for premium class awards.
+That said, I still view a transfer to KrisFlyer as one of the best airline redemption options for Starwood points, because it 1) Gives you that built in 25% bonus; 2) You get access to Singapore Suites on the A380 and Singapore First Class award inventory, which you don't normally get using United or other Star Alliance partners; and 3) Singapore KrisFlyer's Saver Awards, coupled with the 15% discount for booking online, make it a no-brainer to use KrisFlyer miles when redeeming for premium class awards.